Edge West Productions

 Formed in 2008, Edge West develops and produces movies and television for the US domestic and international markets.
-The company's latest movie production, The Russian Bride, starring Corbin Bernsen and Kristina Pimenova, will be released in March 2019 by VMI Distribution.
-Euroclub (2016) and The Amityville Terror (2016), produced by Philip J Day and Edge West Productions, are distributed by UnCork'd Entertainment and continue to sell in markets around the world.
+In 2022 the company co-produced The Cello an international co-production directed by Darren Lynn Bousman, starring Jeremy Irons and Tobin Bell.
+In 2019, The Russian Bride, starring Corbin Bernsen and Kristina Pimenova, which Day produced, was chosen to close the Fantasporto International Film Festival, Euroclub (2016) and The Amityville Terror (2016), produced by Philip J Day and Edge West Productions, are distributed by UnCork'd Entertainment.

 In 2018 Edge West co-produced with National Geographic a multi-part TV series, 'San Diego: City of Adventure', with Philip J Day as Executive Producer.
 The company has produced movies, TV series, and documentaries since it was founded.

 The company's first production The Real Roswell has been aired regularly since it premiered in 2008.
 Tunnel to a Lost World was voted 'Best Documentary of the Year' by an audience poll in Turkey, the country where the film was made.
 In 2009 The Skyjacker That Got Away was the best rated program ever on the long-running series 'Undercover History' for National Geographic.